Miss Fisher's Murder Mysteries: Television spin-off

 A television spin-off, titled Ms Fisher's Modern Murder Mysteries, was announced in July 2018 and first aired in 2019.
 The new series follows Phryne Fisher's niece, Peregrine Fisher, in mid-sixties mod-era Melbourne, as she inherits her aunt's home and car and becomes a private detective in her own right.
-The series aired on the Seven Network in Australia followed by an international release.
+The series aired on the Seven Network in Australia, followed by an international release.
 Geraldine Hakewill leads the cast as Peregrine Fisher.
 Joel Jackson is Detective James Steed, while Catherine McClements portrays "Birdie, an ex-member of WW2 Special Forces who is the president and mastermind of The Adventuresses’ club".

-International adaptions
+International adaptations

 A Mandarin language version of the television show was produced by the Shanghai 99 Visual Company, Tencent Penguin Film and talent management company Easy Entertainment.
 It consists of 30 episodes, starring Ma Yili and Gao Weiguang.
 Known as Miss S., the series is set in Shanghai in the 1930s.
 The creators of Miss Fisher's Murder Mysteries assisted in the making of this series.
 It first aired on August 28, 2020.

 Reception

-While reviewing the first episode, David Brown from the Radio Times commented "Just when you thought that all variations of the amateur-detective genre had been explored, along comes Miss Phryne Fisher, who sashays through the jazz clubs of late 1920s Ballarat, tackling villains with her pearl-handled pistol.
+While reviewing the first episode, David Brown from the Radio Times commented, "Just when you thought that all variations of the amateur-detective genre had been explored, along comes Miss Phryne Fisher, who sashays through the jazz clubs of late 1920s Ballarat, tackling villains with her pearl-handled pistol.
 The plot's hardly revolutionary, but it is worth watching for lead actress Essie Davis, with her sleek bob and killer cheekbones, who runs bad guys to ground with both wit and raunch."